Manta-Network/docs/docs/guides/MantaPay.md

 <br/>

-## Try MantaPay on Dolphin Testnet
+## Using MantaPay on Calamari Network

 Now let's send some private payments!

 ### Run Signer

-If Signer is not already running, open signer and enter your password to log in:
+If the Manta Signer is not already running, open the Manta Signer and enter your password to log in:

 <br/>
    <div style={{textAlign: 'center'}}>